Jim Hendren: Personal life

 His father, Kim Hendren, is a former member of the Arkansas Senate and in a second stint in office a member of the Arkansas House of Representatives from 2015 to 2017.
 His sister, Gayla Hendren McKenzie, served in the State House, but retired to run for State Senate in 2022.
-Another sister, Hope Hendren Duke, is running for State House in 2022.
+Another sister, Hope Hendren Duke, was elected to the State House in 2022.
 Through his mother, the former Marylea Hutchinson, his cousins include fellow State Senator Jeremy Hutchinson and former State Representative Timothy Chad Hutchinson, sons of former Senator Tim Hutchinson, and Hutchinson's first wife, Donna.